 You can monitor these questions to spot trends and look for information that’s missing from your hub.

 Provide online tools to submit feedback

 Another great way to get feedback and tap your workforce for content ideas is on your hub itself.
 Add an online form for people to submit feedback and ask questions.
-This is easy to do using Google Forms.
-At Reward Gateway, we keep one constantly on our internal communications platform we call boom!.
+This is easy to do using Google Forms, or through an employee survey tool.
+At Reward Gateway, we keep one constantly on our employee communications platform we call boom!.
 Again, look for trends.
 Any topic that two or more people are asking about is one you should create content addressing and publish on your hub.
 Before long, you will have filled it with relevant content that your employees are engaged with.

 Monitor review sites like Glassdoor

 Cat calls Glassdoor a “gold mine” for content ideas.
 At Glassdoor, former and current employees write reviews of your company that are anonymous, so much of the feedback is candid and may provide input you can’t get anywhere else.
 You should check Glassdoor regularly for reviews of your organization, pick out trends and use them to generate content for your employee engagement hub.

 Need more ideas for innovating your employee engagement hub?
 We’re here to help.